 - Christos – Voted “best Greek restaurant” by Mpls.
 St. Paul magazine in 2017, come here for a wedge of moussaka or precision-sliced, tender gyros.

 - My Huong Kitchen – Just one of several places offering excellent, bargain-priced Vietnamese cuisine.
-Eat Street Social – A recent arrival, serving bistro fare and cocktails in primary colors.

 - Rainbow Chinese Restaurant and Bar – Skillfully prepared, upscale Chinese food.

 - Harry Singh’s – Courageously spicy Caribbean food, inspired by loving island grandmas.

 A relative new-comer, Animales Barbecue Company is located on the patio at Bauhaus Brew Labs and is cooking up pork pastrami sandwiches, sausages, birra tacos, ribs, burgers, and more every Wednesday through Saturday (they are closed during the winter).
 The most popular menu items tend to sell out, so grab your beers and bites early, and enjoy the evening from the picnic tables.
 If BBQ isn't speaking to you, head to nearby Centro, a vibrant restaurant serving up fast-casual Mexican food and excellent margaritas.